-- i.
-Use of joint parking facilities for residential and nonresidential uses, and creation of publicly shared single row parking along frontage is encouraged where there is no on-street parking.
-On-site parking, loading areas, and utilities should not impair the overall character of the streetscape or pedestrian facilities. - ii.
-Sidewalks should be used to provide access to parking facilities. - iii.
-Parking lots should be located at the side or rear of buildings rather than between a primary building façade and the street except where there is no on-street parking where a publicly shared single row off-street parking along frontage is encouraged. - iv.
-Parking lots should be screened from the surrounding street network. - v.
-Parking lots should incorporate islands and a minimum of 10% green space to provide shade and visual relief from large expanses of pavement. - vi.
+- Control of light intensity to limit light pollution and glare to residential areas is required.
+Light spillage over the property line cannot be more than 0.5 foot-candles. - Lighting of sidewalks and entrances should be a minimum of 2.0 footcandles, not to exceed 5.0 foot-candles.
+Parking lot lighting should be a minimum of 2.0 foot-candles, not to exceed 10.0 foot-candles. - iii.
+Flashing, pulsating, or moving lights and noncommercial lighting fixtures are prohibited. - iv.
+For pedestrian promenades and primary sidewalks, ornamental light fixtures are encouraged to enhance the pedestrian environment - v.
+Lighting should be energy-efficient (LED, etc.). - i.
+Parking - Use of joint parking facilities for residential and nonresidential uses, and creation of publicly shared single row parking along frontage is encouraged where there is no on street parking.
+On-site parking, loading areas, and utilities shall not impair the overall character of the streetscape or pedestrian facilities; - ii.
+Sidewalks must be used to provide access to parking facilities. - iii.
+Parking lots should be located at the side or rear of buildingsrather than between a primary building façade and the street except where there is no on-street parking where a publicly shared single row off-street parking along frontage being encouraged. - iv.
+Parking lots should be effectively screened from the surrounding street network. - Parking lots should incorporate islands and a minimum percentage of 10% green space to provide shade and visual relief from large expanses of pavement. - vi.
 Parking lot pavement materials should be reinforced concrete, asphalt, or a permeable alternative.
-Dirt surfaces are prohibited, with gravel or grass surfaces being discouraged and justification for design required. - vii.
-Private residential garages are encouraged, with entrances opening onto a public street being discouraged.
+Dirt or gravel surfaces are prohibited. - vii.
+Private residential garages are encouraged, and entrances should not open onto a public street but rather a parking lot or alley.